Charma Gal

 Magadeline Lesolobe (born 1983), best known by her stage name Charma Gal, is a Botswana singer-songwriter.

 Early life

 Charma Gal was born in Botswana in a small village called Lerala.
 She was married to Kabelo Mogwe, but the two later divorced in 2016.
 Charma Gal is a mother of two.
-Charma Gal is one of the founding members of the group Culture Spears, which was founded in 2005.
+Charma Gal is one of the founding members of the cultural dance group, Culture Spears, which was founded in 2005.
 She left the group to form her own group, called Eke Ntolo, which has released seven albums.